-Individual Rights Requests
+Individual Rights Requests (subject access requests)

 Under the General Data Protection Regulation (GDPR) and The Data Protection Act 2018 (DPA) all individuals (data subjects) have a right to access or challenge the processing of their personal data being held and managed by an organisation.